vilicvane/villa/README.md

 [Q](https://github.com/kriskowal/q).
-But with the growing adoption of `async`/`await` provided by ES-next (via transpilers like [TypeScript](http://www.typescriptlang.org/) and [Babel](http://babeljs.io/)), some cretical features provided by those libraries become less relevant.
+But with the growing adoption of `async`/`await` provided by ES-next (via transpilers like [TypeScript](http://www.typescriptlang.org/) and [Babel](http://babeljs.io/)), some critical features provided by those libraries become less relevant.

 And there is another problem with third-party promise for code using `async`/`await`: it could be confusing having different promise instances with